Skip to main content

 Total Credits30

 Students fulfill technical electives with the above listed requirements.
-They will also fulfill the College of Engineering and Mines with the following courses: ENGR 200 Computer Applications in Engineering, ENGR 206 Fundamentals of Electrical Engineering, and MATH 321 Applied Statistical Methods
+For students pursuing a Mechanical Concentration, the following courses are recommended to fulfill the College of Engineering and Mines Core Program Requirements: ENGR 200 Computer Applications in Engineering, ENGR 206 Fundamentals of Electrical Engineering, and MATH 321 Applied Statistical Methods

 Pre-Medicine